Post 2. Sunni – Shi’a Today

 In the meantime – what could be a very long meantime – Shi’a are guided by ayatollahs, from the root ayatu Allah, or sign of Allah.
 Although we associate “ayatollah” with the Tehran-based political rulers of Iran, the Ayatollahs Khomeini, Khamenei, etc., in fact there are now almost 70 ayatollahs – otherwise known as maraji, i.e., sources of emulation – around the world, not just in Iran and the holy cities of Iraq, but also in Saudi Arabia, Bahrain, Pakistan, India, even the U.K. and Australia, and there have been a handful of women with equivalent religious rank.

-2011 Syria: President Bashar al-Assad, the leader of the minority (13%) Shi’a Alawite sect – Alawi means “follower of Ali” – brutally suppressed the Arab Spring demonstrations of the predominately (65%) Sunni population, galvanizing a mail order catalog of military opposition groups ranging from the Free Syrian Army, the “good guys,” relatively speaking, to the Islamic Front, backed by the Saudis, which rejects representative government and seeks to impose Sharia law in Syria, and last but not least ISIL, the Islamic State of Iraq and the Levant, hell bent on creating a new caliphate and imposing, with no limits on cruelty, its even more extremist views not just in Syria, but all over the world.
+In Syria.
+President Bashar al-Assad, the leader of the minority (13%) Shi’a Alawite sect – Alawi means “follower of Ali” – brutally suppressed the 2011 Arab Spring protests of the predominately (65%) Sunni population, galvanizing a mail order catalog of military opposition groups ranging from the Free Syrian Army, the “good guys,” relatively speaking, to the Islamic Front, backed by the Saudis, and last but not least ISIL, the Islamic State of Iraq and the Levant, hell bent on creating a new caliphate and imposing, with no limits on cruelty, its even more extremist views not just in Syria, but all over the world.

 A similar Iran-Saudi proxy war erupted in Yemen, with Iran funding and arming the Shi’a Houthi tribes and Saudi bombing and shelling Houthi forces in support of the Sunni government of Abd Rabbuh Mansur Hadi.